We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 You’ll meet the cute lion cub, Mara, as well as the dominant lion male, Fang, who must protect his family from a rival threat.
 Lastly, you’ll meet Sita, a cheetah mother with five cubs.

 Unlike most documentaries, these fascinating nature films have some amazing camerawork and narration that won’t put you to sleep.
-After all, who doesn’t want to watch adorable animals while learning something new?
+Who doesn’t want to watch adorable animals and learn something new?
+It’s just a taste of the great content you can find on Disney+!